LEOXC1571/leoxc1571.github.io/_pages/about.md

 # 🔥 News
+- *2024.01*: &nbsp;🎉🎉 The preprint version of our survey titled 'Diffusion-based Graph Generative Methods' is online.
 - *2024.01*: &nbsp;🎉🎉 Our paper titled 'Training-free Multi-objective Diffusion Model for 3D Molecule Generation' has been accepted by ICLR-24!
 - *2023.12*: &nbsp;🎉🎉 Our paper titled 'Geometric-Facilitated Denoising Diffusion Model for 3D Molecule Generation' has been accepted by AAAI-24!

 [//]: # (- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet. )